some-ip-com/open-someip-spec/src/someip-rpc.rst

 .. rst-class:: compact

 * Try using external transport or transfer mechanisms (Network File System, APIX link, 1722, …) when more suited for the use case.
-Just transport file handle or similar.
-This gives the designer more freedom (caching etc.).
+In this case SOME/IP can transport a file handle or a comparable identifier.
+This gives the designer additional freedom (e.g. in regard to caching).

 .. feat_req:: ⓘ
     :id: feat_req_someip_457